-Isolation on Campus: Students can be housed in Delaney Hall for self-isolation if they have a confirmed positive test for COVID-19 or are presumed positive and waiting for testing results.
-Following CDC guidelines, it is recommend
+Isolation on Campus: In spring 2021, students were housed in Delaney Hall for self-isolation if they had a confirmed positive test for COVID-19 or were presumed positive and waiting for testing results.
+Following CDC guidelines, it

-that students who test positive for COVID-19 should self-isolate for 10 days plus one day without a fever (without the use of fever-reducing medications) and improvement of symptoms from the day they developed symptoms.
-Students can also be housed
+is recommended that students who test positive for COVID-19 should self-isolate for 10 days plus one day without a fever (without the use of fever-reducing medications) and improvement of symptoms from the day they developed symptoms.
+Students

-in Delaney Hall if they are presumed positive while waiting for test results and/or monitoring for symptoms.
-According to the CDC, anyone who has had close contact with someone with a positive COVID-19 diagnosis should be in self-quarantine for
+were also housed in Delaney Hall if they were presumed positive while waiting for test results and/or monitoring for symptoms.
+According to the CDC, anyone who has had close contact with someone with a positive COVID-19 diagnosis should be in

-Isolation Bed Available on Campus: IUP has made 170 beds available to be used when students need to self-isolate after a positive diagnosis or for students who are presumed positive and awaiting test results.
+Isolation Beds Available on Campus: In spring 2021, IUP made 170 beds available to be used when students needed to self-isolate after a positive diagnosis or for students who were presumed positive and awaiting test results.